HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/index.md

 Config Wizard on Kube using Chrome browser can hang while filling out entries.

-When using the Configuration Wizard on a Kubernetes deployment, the browser can hang indefinitely.
-This is due to the autofill feature of Chrome.
+When using the Configuration Wizard on a Kubernetes deployment, the browser can hang indefinitely due to the autofill feature of Chrome.
 To work around this, you can use another supported browser or disable the **Chrome Auto-fill** feature.